susan-z/susan-z.github.io/projects/DLD.md

 :-------------------------:|:-------------------------:
 ![](https://github.com/susan-z/susan-z.github.io/blob/master/img/dld1%20Cropped.png?raw=true)  |  ![](https://github.com/susan-z/susan-z.github.io/blob/master/img/dld2%20Cropped.png?raw=true)

 Depending on where the player stopped the LED roulette, a servo motor would be activated and unlatch a door containing the candy identified on the roulette wheel.
 The MDF panels were designed using AutoCAD and then lasercut to be pressfit together.
+The final project was presented with an oral presentation and gallery demonstration.

-Complete Project
+Complete Project         |
 :-------------------------:|:-------------------------:
 ![](https://github.com/susan-z/susan-z.github.io/blob/master/img/dld3.png?raw=true)  |  ![](https://github.com/susan-z/susan-z.github.io/blob/master/img/dld4%20Cropped.png?raw=true)